MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

 ---
-title: Use inputs and outputs in desktop UI flows | Microsoft Docs
+title: Use inputs and outputs in Windows recorder (V1) flows | Microsoft Docs
-description: Use inputs and outputs in desktop UI flows.
+description: Use inputs and outputs in Windows recorder (V1) flows.
 services: ''
 suite: flow
 documentationcenter: na